Biden touts U.S. climate progress at COP27, unveils new methane plan

 President Biden announced a set of small new actions by his administration to address climate change in a speech at the United Nations climate change conference on Friday.
 The new measures include pledging more than $200 million in funding for climate change resilience and adaptation in developing countries, and a new plan to reduce emissions of methane — an especially potent greenhouse gas — from oil and gas infrastructure.

-“The climate crisis is about human security, economic security, environmental security, national security and the very life of the planet,” Biden said in a speech delivered at the conference known as COP27, which is being held in Sharm-el Sheikh, Egypt.
+“The climate crisis is about human security, economic security, environmental security, national security and the very life of the planet,” Biden said in a speech at the conference known as COP27, held this year in the resort of Sharm el-Sheikh, Egypt.
 “So today, I’d like to share with you how the United States is meeting the climate crisis with urgency and with determination to ensure a cleaner, safer, healthier planet for all of us.”

-Most of what Biden went on to share was a recapitulation of actions the administration already has taken, including significant investments in reducing U.S. greenhouse gas emissions through subsidies for clean energy sources, such as wind and solar power and electric vehicles, in the recently passed Inflation Reduction Act.
-Those programs are projected to help cut U.S. emissions by 40% from 2005 levels by the end of this decade.
+Most of what Biden went on to share was a recapitulation of actions the administration has already taken, including significant investments in reducing U.S. greenhouse gas emissions through subsidies for clean energy sources, such as wind and solar power and electric vehicles, included in the recently passed Inflation Reduction Act.
+These programs are projected to help cut U.S. emissions by 40% from 2005 levels by the end of this decade.

 The U.S., however, had committed at previous climate conferences to cut emissions by 50% by 2030.
 In Glasgow, Scotland, last year, Biden administration officials and congressional Democrats in attendance boasted of Biden’s “Build Back Better” bill, which included more expansive climate change components and would have put the U.S. on track to meet the 50% target.
-Although the House of Representatives passed the measure shortly after delegates met in Glasgow in November of 2021, it subsequently died in the Senate.
-The Inflation Reduction Act, a scaled back version of the Build Back Better, left out or scaled back the prior legislation’s most ambitious climate programs.
+Although the House of Representatives passed the measure shortly after delegates met in Glasgow in November 2021, it subsequently died in the Senate.
+The Inflation Reduction Act, a curtailed version of the Build Back Better initiative, left out or scaled back the prior legislation’s most ambitious climate programs.

-Still, the Inflation Reduction Act was the first major law passed in the U.S. seeking to address the climate crisis.
-The Biden administration now hopes to bridge the remaining gap between its prior emissions commitments through additional regulatory measures — such as the new methane rule proposal from the Environmental Protection Agency that was announced to coincide with Biden’s address — as well as actions from states and the private sector.
+Still, the Inflation Reduction Act was the first major law passed in the U.S. to address the climate crisis.
+The Biden administration now hopes to bridge the gap between its prior emissions commitments through additional regulatory measures.
+These include the new methane rule proposal from the Environmental Protection Agency, which was announced to coincide with Biden’s address, as well as actions by states and the private sector.

 During the president’s speech Friday, the most enthusiastic response from the audience came when Biden pledged that the U.S. would still live up to its word on meeting emissions cuts.